patricksavalle/devops-project-template/README.md

 - Build automated integration-tests that test for functional properties
 - Build automated unit-tests only for strategic units
 - Code for testability and observability

-### Optimization

-- Premature optimization is the root of all evil
-- optimize only what can be quantified
-- make optimality quantifiable
-- continuously backlog sub-optimality

 ### Integration